-The national patient survey programme was established by the Department of Health and has been operating since 2002.
-The Care Quality Commission took over from its predecessor, the Healthcare Commission, in April 2009 and is responsible for administering the programme.
-The Care Quality Commission (CQC) is the independent regulator of health and social care in England.
+The NHS patient survey programme was established by the Department of Health and has been operating since 2002.
+The Care Quality Commission (CQC) took over from its predecessor, the Healthcare Commission, in April 2009 and is responsible for administering the programme.
+The CQC is the independent regulator of health and social care in England.
 It regulates care provided by the NHS, private companies and voluntary organisations.
 The CQC aims to ensure better care is provided for everyone - in hospitals, care homes and people's own homes.

-As set out in Voices Into Action1, the statement on involving people, CQC is committed to involving people who use services in all its work, and ensuring that the providers of care services themselves involve people and respond to their views.
-The experiences of patients, people who use services, their carers and families are at the heart of the Care Quality Commission's work: it is the aim of the Care Quality Commission and the Co-ordination Centre to make sure better care is provided for everyone.
+As set out in the public engagement strategy1, CQC is committed to involving people who use services in all its work, and ensuring that the providers of care services themselves involve people and respond to their views.
+The experiences of patients, people who use services, their carers and families are at the heart of the CQC's work: it is the aim of the CQC and the Co-ordination Centre to make sure better care is provided for everyone.

-By ensuring that organisations carry out these surveys in a consistent and systematic way it is possible to build up a national picture of people's experience to compare the performance of different organisations, monitor change over time, and identify variations between different patient groups.
+By ensuring that organisations carry out these surveys in a consistent and systematic way, it is possible to build up a national picture of people's experience to compare the performance of different organisations, monitor change over time, and identify variations between different patient groups.
 The surveys are expected to inform local improvement activity; they are seen as an important source of information for people and for informing commissioners of services.
-As well as supplying NHS England and the Department of Health with data to assess performance against national targets on patient experience, the survey programme provides an important source of data for CQC's assessments.
+As well as supplying NHS England and the Department of Health with data to assess performance against national targets on patient experience, the survey programme provides an important source of data for the CQC's assessments.